 Lititz Christian School is glad to hear from the parents, students, and alumni concerning the effectiveness of its implementation of the philosophy of education, mission, and vision statements.
-Input may be conveyed by contacting the Senior Administrator.
+Input may be conveyed by contacting the Head of School.

 EXPECTED STUDENT OUTCOMES